SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [mnfst/manifest](https://github.com/mnfst/manifest) - Portable backend to ship fast.
 - [thirdweb-dev/web3-onboard](https://github.com/thirdweb-dev/web3-onboard) - Client library to onboard users to web3 apps
 - [modstart-lib/focusany](https://github.com/modstart-lib/focusany) - 专注高效的AI工具条
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents
 - [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [apprat/sober](https://github.com/apprat/sober) - Material You Design Web Component UI Library